Crypto Data from Bybit: OHLC & Live Prices ๐Ÿ“‰

 Parameter Required Type Comments

-category true string Product type. spot, linear, inverse
+category โœ… true string Product type: spot, linear, inverse

-symbol true string Symbol name
+symbol โœ… true string Symbol name

-interval true int/string Kline interval.
-1, 3, 5, 15, 30, 60, 120, 240, 360, 720, D, M, W
+interval โœ… true int / string Kline intervals: 1, 3, 5, 15, 30, 60, 120, 240, 360, 720, D, M, W

-start false integer The start timestamp (ms)
+start โŒ false integer Start timestamp (in ms)

-end false integer The end timestamp (ms)
+end โŒ false integer End timestamp (in ms)

 The table below shows the response parameters , the function format_data above extracts the information in the list from the API and formats them in to a pandas dataframe.